horovod/horovod/docs/running.rst

     $ horovodrun -np 16 -H server1:4,server2:4,server3:4,server4:4 python train.py

-You can also specify host nodes in a host file:
+You can also specify host nodes in a host file.
+For example:
-For example,

 .. code-block:: bash